 Paper Jackets emerges from the LA indie pop scene inhabited by producer Ethan Kaufmann — a driving influence of the band’s electrifying, synth-pop sound.

-Celebratory singles “Full Throttle” and “California State” explode with incendiary choruses and fetching verses.
-Carefully placed percussion layers and synth progressions provide the base for Mason’s musings.
-“Three for the Show” preaches to everyone who has cracked or lost their iPhone during a night of heavy boozing: Sometimes it’s just easier to find delight in the screw-up and accept it as a souvenir of an awesome night of revelry.
+Celebratory singles “Trigger” and “Girl” are set on robust choruses and fetching verses!
+The carefully placed percussion layers and synth progressions provide the base for Mason’s musings.
+“Trigger” preaches to anyone who has cracked or lost their phone during a night of heavy boozing: Sometimes it’s just easier to find delight in the screw-up and accept it as a souvenir of an awesome night of revelry.
 “Mary Louise” finds Mason nostalgic for his days living in LA in the mid-2000’s, reminiscing on past friends and debaucherous times.
-The album closes with a rendition of “Stand Back”, a refreshing take on the 80’s hit single by Stevie Nicks.
+The album closes with “1985” a song about never getting older in a fleeting world.